-Total expenses including depreciation (which was \$4,354,157) were \$25,363,398 in the fiscal year ending June 30, 2019.
-Adjusting for depreciation this was a 19% increase over the prior year.
-The increase in expenses was driven by a number of factors, including contract increases for the purchased transportation providers and the costs associated with both WHEELS on Demand and the Rail Planning function.
+Total expenses including depreciation (which was \$4,502,620) were \$24,485,627 in the fiscal year ending June 30, 2020.
+Adjusting for depreciation this was a 5% decrease over the prior year.
+The decrease in expenses was driven by a number of factors, but primarily actions taken to address the COVID 19 pandemic and the affect it had on Transit.